Hancock County, Iowa

 Hancock County was established on January 15, 1851 (Organized in June 28, 1858) from Unorganized Territory.
 The county was named in honor of John Hancock (1737–1793), President of the First Continental Congress and signer of the Declaration of Independence

-Cities and towns located in the Hancock county include Britt, Corwith, Crystal Lake, Forest City (part), Garner, Goodell, Kanawha, Klemme, Woden.
+Cities and towns located in the County include Britt, Corwith, Crystal Lake, Forest City (part), Garner, Goodell, Kanawha, Klemme, Woden.

-Hancock County vital records can be found at the Iowa Office of Vital Records which has copies of birth, marriage, divorce and death records.
+Hancock County vital records can be found at the Iowa Office of Vital Records which has copies of birth, marriage and death records from July 1880.
 There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Iowa for current fees and application process.

 You can search online for Hancock County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or can download an application for Iowa Birth Certificate, Marriage Certificate, Death Certificate Application to mail.

 - U.S., Social Security Applications and Claims Index, 1936-2007